thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Three_bit_counter.md

 Using these pulse patterns we can construct a circuit as follows:

+<iframe src="https://circuitverse.org/simulator/embed/3-bit-counter-d33846e3-7538-427d-b4cc-dc64fdaf0af3?theme=default&display_title=false&clock_time=true&fullscreen=true&zoom_in_out=true" style="border-width:; border-style: solid; border-color:;" name="myiframe" id="projectPreview" scrolling="no" frameborder="1" marginheight="0px" marginwidth="0px" height="500" width="600" allowFullScreen></iframe>

+> Remember from the table: Q2 is the most significant bit and Q0 is the least significant bit so we should read the output in the interactive circuit backwards, reversing the order.
+Then we will see that the cicuit is cyling through 0-7

 This is how the circuit works:

 * All three flip-flops are connected to the same clock signal so that they are synchnonised